NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Plan/01-dmp.md

 ---

 # Introduction
 A Data Management Plan (DMP) is a formal and living document that defines responsibilities and provides guidance.
-It describes data and data management during the project and measures for archiving and making data and research results available, usable and understandable after the project has ended {% cite lindstädt_2019 vandendorpe_2020 cozatl_2021 assmann_2022-03 %}.
+It describes data and data management during the project and measures for archiving and making data and research results available, usable and understandable after the project has ended.

 DMPs are required in [DFG funding proposals since 2022](https://www.dfg.de/en/research_funding/announcements_proposals/2022/info_wissenschaft_22_25/index.html) and in [EU Funding Programmes 2021-2027](https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/common/guidance/aga_en.pdf).
 For funders, DMPs serve as a reporting tool to hold grantees accountable for conducting good and open science, with regular updates or in case of changes.
 For researchers and other stakeholders, DMPs are meant to be a living document that accompanies them from proposal writing or project start to the sharing of their data and results.